objcio/articles/2014-07-08-sandbox-scripting.md

 	pane id "com.apple.preference.security" of application "System Preferences"

+Take a look at it's "localized name" property:

+	tell application "System Preferences"
+		localized name of pane id "com.apple.preference.security"
+	end tell

+"Security & Privacy".
+Bingo!
 Now try writing another script that uses that "pane id" along with the "reveal" command we saw earlier:

 	tell application "System Preferences"
 		reveal pane id "com.apple.preference.security"
 	end tell

-Look at that!
-System Preferences just showed the "Security & Privacy" pane.
-Now all we need to do is query for the anchor elements contained in that pane:
+System Preferences just showed you the pane, now let's figure out how to get to the right view.
+Start by querying for the only elements contained in a pane, the anchor objects:

 	tell application "System Preferences"
 		anchors of pane "com.apple.preference.security"